-There is a hefty manual that participants use throughout the course and take home with them as an ongoing resource.
-This website is designed to share news and support therapists in their work, and resources are added to it regularly.
-Supervision and consulting are available as well as moral support from our office.13.
+Due to the volume of questions we get, we are unable to respond to questions about client cases.
+However, there is a 180+ page manual that participants use throughout the course and take home with them as an ongoing resource.
+We offer a mentorship program for OMTs.
+The Society for Oncology Massage provides ongoing education, as well.13.
 Are there chances to appreciate the emotional or spiritual challenges of oncology massage work, and to feel it "from the heart" as well as the head?

 Yes.
 One way is through sharing words and music by people with cancer and cancer histories.
 Another is through simple, lighthearted hands-on experiences that make room for deeper connections with our clients and ourselves.14.
 How long is your program?

-Our 4-day intensive is 32 ce hours.
-Our 1-day advanced seminar is usually 8 ce hours.15.
+Our 4-day intensive is 32 ce hours.15.
 Are you an NCBTMB Approved Provider?